ghun131/lago-modular-monolith/README.md

 - [x] Multiple modules structure
 - [x] Migration for each module
-- [ ] Test and how to run tests
-- [ ] Module own routes.rb file (unable to mount separate engines and using subdomain)
 - [x] Set up `packwerk` for boundaries
 - [x] How to sync get_lago with original repo
 - [x] Multiple databases
+- [ ] Test and how to run tests
+- [ ] Module has its own routes.rb file

 ## Problems